bdobyns/silver-funicular/rescue-mission/ke-docker/How-To-Krugle-Enterprise-2.4.3.1.md

 is terribly unsafe.
 In the Docker environment, this is equally unsafe, and should not be done.

-We should try to change the entrypoint.sh script to use `gosu` to run the two java apps as either 'webmaster' or `keadmin` and fixup any permissions on the files as necessary (likely enough to chown `/data/krugle`).
+We should try to change the startup script to use `gosu` to run the two java apps as either 'webmaster' or `keadmin` and fixup any permissions on the files as necessary (likely enough to chown `/data/krugle`).

+Simply running `gosu webmaster service hub start` or `gosu webmaster service resin-krugle-api start` is insufficient, so there's probably some work to do inside these init.d scripts to properly start just the java executable with lowered privilege.